-Currently, the bone marrow-derived cells required for stem cell therapy are collected primarily either through the bone marrow harvest method or the PBSC collection method.
-Another source of stem cells in the blood that can be collected from the placenta and umbilical cord that is otherwise discarded following the birth of a child.
+Currently, the bone marrow-derived cells required for stem cell therapy are collected primarily either through a bone marrow harvest or the PBSC collection method.
+Another source of stem cells is the blood that can be collected from the umbilical cord and placenta that is otherwise discarded following the birth of a child.